jlchereau/Portfolio/data_sheet.md

-# Datasheet Template
+# Datasheet

 ## Motivation

-- The dataset was created to train a classifier to replicate the Zacks rank from key financial metrics.
+- The dataset was created to train a classifier to replicate Zacks ranks from key financial metrics.
 - The dataset was created by Jacques L. Chereau in August 2023 for the final project of the Imperial College Professional Certificate in Machine Learning and Artificial Intelligence.

 ## Composition